thibautbessone/NoFortnite/README.md

 * Replace YOURTOKENHERE by your bot token
 * Save & exit

+Also to customize the activity to ban, open `config.json` and change the `unholyThingToBan`field to whatever you want

 Run with `java -jar NoFortnite.jar`

 Original idea by Cancerous#4859 and nocturnal#8804, developed by me